← GNP1 home Zero-fee rebate Delegator bonuses Zero-block payouts →

 Things outside anyone's control can affect any pool, including ours: network outages, node or hardware failures, missed blocks.
 Rewards also vary with luck and overall network conditions.

 Concretely for this scheme: in any epoch we don't mint a block, there's no fee earned and so no refund that epoch.
-And payments whose share falls under ~1 ADA can't be made.
+Shares under the ~1 ADA network minimum still cannot be sent in that epoch, but they are now saved to your running balance rather than missed.
 None of this is unique to GNP1, it's the reality of running on a live blockchain.

 +Can you stop doing this?